ThePush/dslr/README.md

 This script tries to answer the question "Which Hogwarts course has a homogeneous score distribution between all four houses?".
 <br>
-We basically just look for the course that has the lowest standard deviation between houses:
+We basically just look for the course that has the lowest standard deviation between houses (after having normalized all the grades):

 <p align="center">
 <img src="https://user-images.githubusercontent.com/91064070/238587039-2a6ade9c-c2cf-4863-b507-c67bc315eab3.png"/>